 This large campground (98 sites) is on a flat along the Cispus River and is located in an old growth stand of Douglas fir, Hemlock, and Cedar.
 Lush vegetation and ample space between sites makes them quite private.
 This is a great place to camp while exploring the more remote side of Mount St. Helens.
 Iron Creek Campground Loop encircles the campground and is perfect for a stroll through the big trees and offers great views of the Cispus River.

 From Randle, Washington travel south on State Highway 131 (Forest Roads 23 and 25).
 Veer right in 1 mile at the Y of Forest Road 23 and Forest Road 25.
 Continue to follow Forest Road 25 for 7.8 eight miles and arrive at the campground on your left.

-This is one of the first areas encountered when entering the forest heading south just off of Forest Road 25 from Randle, WA and is within a mature forest glen along the Cispus River.
+This is one of the first recreation areas encountered when entering the forest heading south just off of Forest Road 25 from Randle, WA.
 This site, including the campground and picnic area, offer flat, accessible parking and paths.